dtokarzewski/InPost/README.md

 truth for entire application.
 Project follows Clean Architecture principles, so all other modules in the app depends on `domain` module.

-* `domain` - place for all UseCase's and Repository interfaces
+* `domain` - place for all UseCase's and Repository interfaces.
+UseCase's are dummy right now - there is no business logic except calling repo, but they gives total separation of `ViewModel` from `data` layer.
+When project grows, business logic will appear in some UseCase's and it's better to be consistent and prepare architecture for this.
 * `domain:data` - contains main data classes used across the app.

 #### UI layer